 This question is related to privacy control IP-3, Redress.
+Follow the format below:

 Privacy Risk: If individuals are not provided sufficient guidance regarding the access, redress, and correction of their data, then individuals could initiate adverse personnel actions against the Government.
 Mitigation: By publishing this PIA, VA makes the public aware of methods for correcting their records.
-Because this system does not hold authoritative records long-term, it is unlikely individuals will feel the need to correct their information in this system
+Because this system does not hold authoritative records long-term, it is unlikely individuals will feel the need to correct their information in this system Section 8.
+Technical Access and Security.